Mishu Sabbir

 Md.
-Sabbir Hossain Mishu, known by his stage name Mishu Sabbir is a Bangladeshi television actor and model.He became very popular among the audience, especially among the youth, by playing the role of "Shuvo" in the drama Bachelor Point.
+Sabbir Hossain Mishu, known by his stage name Mishu Sabbir is a Bangladeshi television actor and model.
+He became very popular among the audience, especially among the youth, by playing the role of "Shuvo" in the drama Bachelor Point.

-Early life
+Early life and education

 Md.
 Sabbir Hossain Mishu, known by his stage name Mishu Sabbir, was born on 28 October 1982 in Dhaka, Bangladesh.
-He completed his Bachelor of Science in Computer Science from Independent University, Bangladesh.
+He completed his Bachelor of Science in computer science from Independent University, Bangladesh.
 Although he had an interest in acting from a young age, he initially worked in event management and media production.
 He entered the acting industry in 2006 and gained recognition for his performance in the television drama Housefull in 2008.

 Career

 Sabbir performed in Lal Tip (2012), a big budget film of Impress Telefilm Limited.